azat-co/practicalnode/chapter9/chapter9.md

 In this chapter, we saw that there&#39;s native support for WebSocket in modern HTML5 browsers, and we learned how to get started with Socket.IO and Express.js to harness the power of WebSocket in Node.js.
 In addition, we explored the mighty full-stack framework of DerbyJS in the editor example.

-In the next chapter we&#39;ll move to the essential part of any real-world project which is getting Node.js apps to a production level readiness by adding extra configuration, monitoring, logging and other things.
+In the next chapter we&#39;ll move to the essential part of any real-world project, which is getting Node.js apps to a production-level readiness by adding extra configuration, monitoring, logging, and other things.